oxidecomputer/serde_tokenstream/README.md

 let config = from_tokenstream::<OrderedMap<serde_json::Value, String>>(tokens)?;
 ```

-The macro can consume input like this:
+The macro can then be invoked like this:

 ```rust
 my_macro!(